Damselfly fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Insects fact sheet – damselflies are insects with the same basic insect body plan.
+- Insects fact sheet – explains the basic body plan, life cycle and features of insects.

-- Dragonflies fact sheet – close relatives in the same order, Odonata
+- Dragonflies fact sheet – compare damselflies with their close relatives in the same order, Odonata.

 Habitats and ecosystems

-- Water habitats fact sheet – shows why damselflies need freshwater for eggs and nymphs.
+- Water habitats fact sheet – shows why ponds, creeks and wetlands are important for eggs and nymphs.

-- Field of Mars Reserve fact sheet – explains the local creeks, wetlands and catchment context.
+- Field of Mars Reserve fact sheet – explains the local bushland, creek and wetland habitats around Field of Mars.

 Attributions